Skip to main content

 label.new(bar_index, high, "Prices stored: " + str.tostring(array.size(priceArray)))

 That's it.
 Every bar, we add the closing price to our collection.
-You'll see the count go up and up until... well, we'll talk about that in a bit.
+You'll see the count go up until... well, we'll talk about that in a moment.

 Real-World Trading Examples